KarolineKlan/mlops_nlp/README.md

 # nlp

-This is the final project in the course 02476 Machine Learning Operations.
+This is the final project in the course 02476 Machine Learning Operations for group 42.
+This repository contains a project that uses the [IMDB dataset](https://pytorch.org/text/stable/datasets.html#imdb) to train a binary sentiment analysis model.
+The goal is to classify movie reviews as either positive or negative.
+The project demonstrates various aspects of Machine Learning Operations (MLOps), including data preprocessing, model training, evaluation, and deployment using Docker.

 ## Project structure